Wupatki National Monument: See Photos of 12th Century Indian Ruins in Arizona

 It is a geological blowhole where depending upon pressure differences in an underground cavern air speeds up to 30 miles per hour can be experienced coming out of the hole.
 It also at times sucks air inward.

-This hole in the ground is protected by cement and wire to prevent small things or beings to be sucked into it if the air is seemingly being inhaled.
+This hole in the ground is protected by cement and wire to prevent small things or beings from being sucked into it if the air is seemingly being inhaled.

 Wupatki National Monument